Moving to Hamilton, New Zealand?

-Hamilton is a 90-minute drive to Auckland, New Zealand’s largest city.
-Or you can drive west 30 minutes to a lovely neighbouring seaside town renowned for its exceptional fishing and international surfing beaches.
-In addition, another drive of a little over one hour will take you to the beautiful white sandy beaches of the east coast, offering a variety of water sport options such as swimming, sailing, fishing, water skiing and jet skiing.
+Hamilton is to be found in the Waikato region of the North Island, and while it’s just a 90 minute drive north to Auckland, New Zealand’s largest city, just a half-an-hour’s drive west of Hamilton will take you to Raglan, a seaside town renowned for its exceptional fishing and international surfing beaches.
+An hour’s drive eastwards will take you to the beautiful white sandy beaches of the east coast, offering a variety of water-sports such as swimming, sailing, fishing, water skiing and jet skiing.

 There are a number of types of visa that you may be eligible for when moving to New Zealand.
 Depending on the length of your stay or whether you plan to work, study or invest here.